SL79/TempHolding/README.md

 The project maintains a single production version and focuses on small iterative updates deployed directly to the main branch.
 It uses the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy.

  - The main branch is always the current production version,
+ - All changes are made through feature branches (pull-request + merge)
  - ```hotfixes``` and ```tests``` are treated the same as ```features```

 | Branch        | Protected | Base Branch    | Description                                                                    |